postech-dao/simperby/docs/git.md

 ### Step 0: finalized block

 Let's assume that there is the last finalized block with the height of `H`.
-We will take that has a starting point of our recursive process.
-Of course the base case of the finalized block would be the genesis block.
+We will take that as a starting point of our recursive process.
+Of course, the base case of the finalized block would be the genesis block.

 ### Step 1: Agenda